 Refraining from writing or reading a book was more of a challenge to me.
 So was quietening my mind.
 As an introvert, I have most of my daily conversations in my mind.
 There’s a whole jungle in there.
 I could jump from one thought to another, from the past, present and future.
 So to have to think of nothing but focus only on my breathing was very intense.
 I actually found the retreat to be more tiring than my daily life.

 Having completed it, I can’t say that I have become more enlightened than I was before.
 I’m still struggling to be mindful of the present.
 But I had always been intrigued by the Buddhist perspective on life, and the retreat was a perfect introduction to that.
-I would love to do it again if I have the opportunity.
+I would love to do it again if I get the opportunity.

 Here is a picture of me with two other Malaysian participants I met there.
 We were the only three Asians in the group.